Job Engine WordPress Theme Review – Run your own job board with WordPress

 Also worth noting you can enable a test mode for payments so you can see the whole process of paying for a job listing and make amendments as you see fit.

 Support For Resumes?

-Well yes there is actually.
+Well yes, there is actually.
 Here you can enable or disable the resume option.
 By choosing this option you can enable job seekers to post their resume for all to see.
-In fact there are more options by enabling this feature see below image:
+In fact, there are more options by enabling this feature to see below image:

 By enabling the resume option some more options will show themselves.
-Here you can add in some resume typesand of course resume categories.
-So for example if you wanted to give job seekers the option of adding themselves to contract work or permanent/temporary work you can do.
+Here you can add some resume types and of course resume categories.
+So for example, if you wanted to give job seekers the option of adding themselves to contract work or permanent/temporary work you can do.

 Finished Job Engine Set Up Wizard

-Well we have added in all the options that we need to.
-Upon hitting the finished wizard bar at the bottom you will be greeted with a ‘Install Sample Data’ notice and it appears it strongly recommends using it when you have no data i.e. job posts and resumes on your set yet.
-So lets see what happens when we install sample data.
+Well, we have added in all the options that we need to.
+Upon hitting the finished wizard bar at the bottom you will be greeted with an ‘Install Sample Data’ notice and it appears it strongly recommends using it when you have no data i.e. job posts and resumes on your set yet.
+So let’s see what happens when we install sample data.

 Social Media & Job Engine